Quick links:

 Meet Our Therapists

-Here at FOLX, we have amazing queer therapists who have extensive experience working with the LGBTQIA+ community.
+Here at FOLX, we have amazing therapists who have extensive experience working with the LGBTQIA+ community.
 We’d love for you to get to know them a little bit!
 See what our therapists said when we asked them about what to expect in therapy, how to prepare for your first visit, and some advice if you’re still on the fence.

 What can folks expect at a first therapy appointment with you?